-There are also two tunnels the whole way between South Kensington and Gloucester Road stations plus a very short distance west of Gloucester Road station (about the length of a train).
-These tunnels were all built for two tracks each but when the track layout in the area was changed in the 1950's the tunnel which is used by eastbound trains was reduced to single track.
-However the tunnel used by westbound trains still has two tracks - one track is dedicated to Circle Line trains whilst the other track is dedicated to District Line trains.
-More information and some photographs from this section of track can be found on the District Line page.
+There are also two tunnels the whole way between South Kensington and Gloucester Road stations plus a very short distance west of Gloucester Road station (about the length of a train - as seen below).
+These tunnels were built for two tracks each but when the track layout in the area was changed in the 1950's the tunnels used by eastbound trains were reduced to single track.
+However the tunnels used by westbound trains still have two tracks - one track is dedicated to Circle Line trains whilst the other track is dedicated to District Line trains.

 Almost the entire Circle line uses tracks shared with other trains - only the sections Aldgate - Tower Hill (including the outer two platforms at Aldgate station), Gloucester Road - High Street Kensington (including platform 2 at Gloucester Road station) and platform 2 at Edgware Road station are dedicated to Circle Line trains.

 Despite its name Circle Line trains no longer go 'round and round' in a circle all day, but actually travel from Hammersmith in a loop around the Circle via Royal Oak, Baker Street, Kings Cross, Aldgate, Victoria and High Street Kensington stations before ending their journeys at Edgware Road station.
 They then retrace their route back to Hammersmith.

 Stations At Different Locations With The Same Names:

 In addition, during their journey Circle Line trains call at Paddington and Edgware Road stations twice!
 Furthermore, at Paddington they call at two different sets of platforms at different parts of the station!